meteor/meteor/content/data-loading.md

 2. Calling `this.autorun` sets up a reactive context which will re-initialize the subscription whenever the reactive function `this.getListId()` changes.

+Read more about Blaze subscriptions in the [Blaze article](blaze.html#subscribing), and about tracking loading state inside UI components in the [UI article](ui-ux.html#subscription-readiness).

 <h3 id="fetching">Fetching data</h3>

 Subscribing to data puts it in your client-side collection.
 To use the data in your user interface, you need to query your client-side collection.
-There are a couple of important rules of thumb when doing this.
+There are a couple of important rules to follow when doing this.

-1. Always use specific queries to fetch data.
+<h4 id="specific-queries">Always use specific queries to fetch data</h4>

 If you're publishing a subset of your data, it might be tempting to simply query for all data available in a collection (i.e. `Lists.find()`) in order to get that subset on the client, without re-specifying the Mongo selector you used to publish that data in the first place.

 But if you do this, then you open yourself up to problems if another subscription pushes data into the same collection, since the data returned by `Lists.find()` might not be what you expected anymore.
 In an actively developed application, it's often hard to anticipate what may change in the future and this can be a source of hard to understand bugs.

 Also, when changing between subscriptions, there is a brief period where both subscriptions are loaded (see [Publication behavior when changing arguments](#publication-behavior-with-arguments) below), so when doing thing like pagination, it's exceedingly likely that this will be the case.

-2. Fetch the data as close as possible to where you subscribe to it.
+<h4 id="fetch-near-subscribe">Fetch the data nearby where you subscribed to it</h4>

 We do this for the same reason we subscribe in the component in the first place---to avoid action at a distance and to make it easier to understand where data comes from.
 A common pattern is to fetch the data in a parent template, and then pass it into a "pure" child component, as we'll see in in the [UI Article](ui-ux.html#components).

 Note that there are some exceptions to this second rule.
 A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the component hierarchy as an argument to each component.
-Although you could do this if you want to be "pure" about everything, it's best not to use it in too many places as it makes components harder to test.
+However keep in mind it's best not to use it in too many places as it makes components harder to test.

 <h3 id="global-subscriptions">Global subscriptions</h3>